The Lower Platte North NRD provides higher cost-share rates for soil and water conservation work in priority watersheds.

 More financial and technical help for conservation work has been available for landowners in the Wahoo Creek watershed, thanks to the completion of a comprehensive water quality management plan.
-This plan was completed in partnership with the Environmental Protection Agency and the Nebraska Department of Environmental Quality.
+This plan was completed in partnership with the Environmental Protection Agency and the Nebraska Department of Environment and Energy.

-The 517-square-mile Wahoo Creek watershed, which includes the majority of land in Saunders County, was listed as “impaired” by the Nebraska Department of Environmental Quality in 2007 due to E. coli and other pollutants.
+The 517-square-mile Wahoo Creek watershed, which includes the majority of land in Saunders County, was listed as “impaired” by the Nebraska Department of Environment and Energy in 2007 due to E. coli and other pollutants.
 The Wahoo Creek Watershed Water Quality Management Plan was developed to address those issues.

-The Lower Platte North NRD initially led a two-year effort to develop a water quality management plan in partnership with the Environmental Protection Agency and the Nebraska Department of Environment Quality.
+The Lower Platte North NRD initially led a two-year effort to develop a water quality management plan in partnership with the Environmental Protection Agency and the Nebraska Department of Environment and Energy.

 The plan targets major reductions in several pollutants in the watershed, including E. coli (76% reduction), nitrogen (26% reduction), phosphorus (50% reduction), and sediment (67% reduction).
 To achieve those goals, the plan calls for a mixture of Best Management Practices (BMPs) and education and outreach efforts.